jonschlinkert/liquid-to-handlebars/README.md

 # liquid-to-handlebars [![NPM version](https://badge.fury.io/js/liquid-to-handlebars.png)](http://badge.fury.io/js/liquid-to-handlebars)

-> Node.js utility for converting liquid templates to handlebars templates.
-Using this as a quick and dirty, preliminary step to extracting HTML components from Bootstrap's HTML.
+> Node.js lib for converting liquid templates to handlebars templates.
+Whipped this up as a quick and dirty, preliminary step to extracting HTML components from Bootstrap's docs, in a way that makes them actually reusable.

 ## Install
 Install with [npm](npmjs.org):